-Humanity must shadder at such doings; religion hang her head? and justice cry alond for ecugannos; if this is the first faults of the lessons of religion and civilization which have been taught these swanges by the abulitionists, it is time for our courts of justice to pause-and to inquire whether they ought to lend themselves to the altompts of such fiends any longer.
-The first movements of the families with these negroes only excited redicule and contempt.
-Turn'ng somewes at sixpence a head, eating three dinners per day, or kiesing little white girls as they were handed up to them by their abuiltion mothers, might be tolerated as the madness of the hour that time might cure.
-But when we see inlashood, perjury, false imprisonment, and preparations making among the avenges for blood and manners, it is full time to ask whether our courts of justice are to tolerate such things any longer, Let us know.-N. Y. Headd, Oct.
-23.

-This matter, in connexion with the abolition intrigues, is beginning to assume a most revolting and audacious character-a character that makes the blood boil and the heart burn.
+Humanity must shadder at such doings; religion, hang her head 1 and justice cry alond for ecugoance 1 if this is the first furth of the leasons of religion and civilization which have been taught these suvages by the abalitonists, it is time for our courts of justice to pause-and to inquire whether they ought to lead themselves to the attompts of such fiend, any longer.
+The first movements of the families with these negrees only excited radicule and contempt.
+Tura'ng concretes at sixpence a head, eath or they were handled up to them by their shaiftion mothers, might be tolerated as the madness of the hour that time night cure.
+But when we see independent on the any for size for blood manumenter, it is full time to ask whether our courts of justice are to tolerate much things any longer.
+Let us know .--N. Y. Herald, Oct.
+23. This matter, in connexion with the abolition intrigues, is beginning to assume a most revolting and audacious character-a character that makes the blood boil and the heart burn.
 On the arrival of these savages in this country, with their hands crimsoned with the blood of several white men, they were seized upon by a band of fanatics, who, under the name of humanity and religion, have been levying contributions on the public while they were proposing to teach these savages the elements of religion and civilization.
 All sorts of intrigues have been adopted to deceive the public, and to annoy and harass the foreigners, who hardly escaped with their lives from the Amistad.
 Under the pupilage of the abolitionists, the savages have been made the instruments of crime and wickedness in order to gratify malignity and hate.